jina-ai/finetuner/docs/1_how_it_works/1_2_difference.md

 Finetuner is not designed to improve classification, sentiment analysis or object detection.
-Finetuner only care about the quality of embeddings, and this is what the fine-tuned model will produce.
+Finetuner cares the quality of embeddings, and this is what the fine-tuned model will produce.

 Given a query `Document` embedded into `embeddings`,